 Nearly ten years ago, after several negative experiences with what became known as “Clean Architecture,” I started on a new project in which I threw out most of the commonly accepted “best practices” around building SOLID architecture.
-I set out to rethink how our teams built and organized software.
+After all, as Chief Architect at a software consultancy , it was my job to rethink how our teams built and organized software.
 With this new approach, I vowed to let code smells—both large and small— drive design decisions, and developer heuristics drive the feedback loop.

 The result of that exercise was the adoption of Vertical Slice Architecture.
 Today, we’ve delivered dozens of projects, large and small, using Vertical Slice Architecture, which has fulfilled all of the promises we saw broken with Clean-style architecture.

-So then, should you use Vertical Slice Architecture for your project instead of a Clean or layered architecture?
+So then, should you use a vertical slice architecture vs clean architecture for your software project?
 First, let’s look at how each of them functions:

 Clean Architecture in a nutshell

 Clean Architecture is a distillation of many different architectural types: Hexagonal, Onion, and others.
 The basic idea is to separate your software into individual layers.
 There is a taxonomy to these layers, and the rule is that lower layers cannot depend on code from a higher layer:

 The lowest layer has no dependencies and the greatest level of isolation (above, it’s represented in circles to make the dependency directions explicit).
 Each subsequent layer depends on the layer below it, and often has additional external dependencies.

 The idea behind this kind of architecture is to isolate logic so that it does not devolve into a big ball of mud.
 By enforcing strict rules about what kind of code belongs where, we try to fight software rot.
 When a developer needs to modify the system, they should know where to go to modify that code based on the layer that needs to be modified.